 Collaboration and Partnerships in Global Training

-Collaboration with other organizations and experts can bring new views and resources to training efforts.
+Collaboration with other organizations and experienced cross-cultural trainers can bring new views and resources to training efforts.
 This can include working with local trainers and subject matter experts, who can bring their unique perspectives and experiences to the training process.

-It can also involve partnering with other organizations to share resources, such as training materials, and to co-deliver training programs.
+It can also involve partnering with other organizations to share resources, such as training materials, or a cross-cultural trainer to co-deliver training programs.

 What is the role of collaboration and partnerships in global training?